Key Lime Tart

 - Pour into pie crust and bake for 10 to 15 minutes or until the centre is firm and dry to the touch.

-- Let cool to room temperature and refrigerate for at least 3 hours.
+- Let cool to room temperature and refrigerate for at least 3 hours or until set then slice and serve.